Building your first Bot Powered Adaptive Card Extension with .NET

 The UI of the sample Bot Powered ACE in the Viva Connections mobile experience.
 There is a Card View to collect user's feedback and a submit button.
 There is also the same Card View with the textbox filled in with a sample value "I like Bot ...".
 Then, there is a Card View confirming the collection of the feedback.
 Lastly, there is a Quick View with a generic message for the user.

-From a developer point of view, you build the ACE once and you benefit of it in both desktop and mobile experiences.
+From a developer point of view, you build the ACE once and you benefit from it in both desktop and mobile experiences.

 Prerequirements

-First of all, in order to develop a Bot Powered ACE with C# and .NET, you need to have the following tools and frameworks installed on your development machine:
+First of all, to develop a Bot Powered ACE with C# and .NET, you need to have the following tools and frameworks installed on your development machine:

 • Microsoft .NET 6.0 or higher versions